 Illustrations by Terry Yang

-Pausa Kaio (PK) Thompson is a Samoan American clergy, activist, theologian, husband, and father of four girls.
-He is an alum of the Kanana Fou Theological Seminary in American Samoa, Union Theological Seminary in the city of New York, and currently attends Boston University School of Theology.
-His scholarly work accentuates the theological discourse, indigenous culture and wisdom, social ethics, ecology, and social justice issues of Samoa, and Samoans in diaspora.
+Pausa Kaio (PK) Thompson is a Samoan American clergy, activist and theologian.
+He is an alum of the Kanana Fou Theological Seminary in American Samoa, Union Theological Seminary in the city of New York, Boston University School of Theology, and is a Ph.D. student at Claremont School of Theology.
+His scholarly work accentuates the theological discourse, indigenous culture and wisdom, and social justice issues of Samoa, and Samoans in diaspora.
 His ministry encourages people to be change agents in the world by invoking a more socially conscious ethic of Christian practice.